skypilot-org/skypilot/docs/source/examples/managed-jobs.rst

 .. tip::

-  This feature is great for scaling out: running a single job for long durations, or running many job pipelines.
+  This feature is great for scaling out: running a single job for long durations, or running many jobs (pipelines).

 SkyPilot supports managed jobs that allows: